 You can define some constraints during this alignment.
-For example, if the Z axis is correct on the cloud, select the option Define constraints and then choose the option Preserve the orientation on the Z axis.
-It means that rotation around X and Y will be disabled.
+For example, if the Z axis is correct on the cloud, select the option Constraints rotation axis and then choose the option Z. It means that rotation around X and Y will be disabled.